sharpleynate/Azure-SOC-Honeynet/README.md

 | SecurityAlert | 4 | 0 | -100% |
 | SecurityIncident | 8 | 0 | -100% |
 | AzureNetworkAnalytics_CL | 249 | 0 | -100% |

+## ## Step 25: Conclusion
+This project demonstrates the setup of a live SOC and honeynet in Azure, involving virtual machine deployment, security configuration, and incident response integration.
+Through deliberate security testing and monitoring, we showcased the effectiveness of implemented measures, emphasizing the importance of proactive security practices in cloud environments.